Havana in 3 Days

 Plaza de la Catedral

-The cathedral takes up one side of the Plaza de la Catedral.
-Built in the 18th Century, this plaza is actually the youngest of the four plazas in the old town.
+The Cathedral takes up one side of the Plaza de la Catedral.
+Constructed in the 18th Century, this is actually the youngest of the four plazas in the old town.

 Catedral de la Virgen María de la Concepción Inmaculada in the Plaza de la Catedral